-The School receives revenues from various Federal departments (both direct and indirect), which are legally restricted to expenditures for specific purposes.
+The School receives revenues from various Federal departments, which are legally restricted to expenditures for specific purposes.
 These programs are reported as Special Revenue Funds.
 Each program operated under its own budget, which has been approved by the Federal Department or the flow through agency (usually the New Mexico Department of Education).
-The various budgets are approved by the Local School Board and the New Mexico Public Education Department."
+The various budgets are approved by the School's Governing Council.